NSA Spies Helped Save Drones From a Fiery Death Over Vietnam

 “Many times drones went down for no apparent reason,” the record explains.
 “Such losses were possibly the result of enemy action, but more likely a guidance system malfunction or a mechanical failure was responsible.”

 But there’s a lesson.
 Whenever you use drones to spy on another country, that country will try to spy on you.
-Four years ago, one of the CIA’s stealthy RQ-170 spy drones crashed in Iran—likely the result of Tehran cracking its guidance and communications systems.
+In 2011, one of the CIA’s stealthy RQ-170 spy drones crashed in Iran—likely the result of Tehran cracking its guidance and communications systems.

 Which shows that, really, the North Vietnamese were ahead of the curve.